 2013 – Dolce & Gabbana (again)

 2013 saw the duo celebrate their Sicilian heritage.
-No, it wasn’t paid for by the mafia, but the 21-foot tree was covered in more than 450 hand-blown Italian glass baubles and a bespoke ‘luminarie’ framework and a base that featured 30 hand-crafted Sicilian marionettes.
+The 21-foot tree was covered in more than 450 hand-blown Italian glass baubles and a bespoke ‘luminarie’ framework and a base that featured 30 hand-crafted Sicilian marionettes.

 2012 – Kally Ellis of McQueens